+35725368683

 Examination of the application

-In a formal examination, the application is checked in compliance with the legal requirements for information, data, and documents.
+In a formal examination, the application is checked for compliance with the legal requirements for information, data, and documents.
 In case of violation, the applicant has 2 months to revise the application.
-If the deadline for revision is missed, the application is canceled.
+If the deadline for revision is missed, the application is cancelled.

 After that, the Department proceeds to the substantive examination of the application.
-At this stage, the trademark is checked for absolute reasons for the refusal of registration.
+At this stage, the trademark is checked for absolute reasons for refusing registration.
 For example, such a reason can be the lack of unique characteristics or similarities with already registered trademarks.

 Hearing in case of conflict